Idaho suspect in student murders thoroughly cleaned vehicle, also seen wearing surgical gloves multiple times outside family home, source says - Local News 8

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s John Miller, Rob Frehse, Elizabeth Joseph, Ray Sanchez and Veronica Miracle contributed to this report.
+CNN’s Rob Frehse, Elizabeth Joseph, Ray Sanchez and Veronica Miracle contributed to this report.